kevincwu0/cnn-image-classification/README.md

   - Pooled Feature Map -> Flattening (to Columns, for processing of ANN)
   - Pooling Layer -> Flattening -> Vector of Inputs for future ANN
   - Input Layer -> Convolutional Layer -> Pooling -> Flattening
+- Step 4: Full Connection
+  - In this step adding a whole ANN to the Convolutional Neural Network (CNN)
+  - Flattening -> Input Layer -> Fully Connected Layer (but more specific hidden layer that are connected) -> Output Value
+  - Pass values to ANN to further optimize
+  - Flattening -> 5 Attributes (Input), Six Neurons and Eight Neurons, Output(Dog and Cat)
+    - Output classification, output per classes (could've been binary if two)
+    - More than two categories, neuron per every category
+    - Prediction is made (80% dog, -> cat)
+    - Error is calculated, Loss Function (Cost Function) -> Cross Entropy Errors and Mean Square Errors
+    - Minimize that function and backpropagated to the network, weights are adjusted in synapses and feature detector is adjusted in CNNs, gradient descent, mathematical
+    - Data goes from the start the very end
+    - Same story, a bit longer
+  - How do these two output neurons work?
+Rather than one?
+    - Dog neuron -> what weights to assign to all of the synapses connected to the dog
+    - neurons, features of an image (very processed in ANN), neuron will fire up when a dog, cat neuron ignore flappy ears, lots of iterations, 0.1 to 1.0, lighting up very often when dog, more significance placed on that dog.
+Many samples and epochs, dog neuron and eye brow neuron, floppy ears neuron contribute well to the classification it is looking for.
+Cat is ignoring neurons related to dog
+    - Cat Neuron -> (whiskers, small size, pointy ears, cat eyes)
+    - Features propogated to the output, distinctive feature of that class, network is trained, backpropagation feature detector, 1000s of iteration, disregarded, final layer of neurons, combination of dogs and cats.
+    - Example (dog) -> no idea of what the image is but have learned which neurons to look for, probability 0.95, cat 0.05
+    - Example (cats) -> high and low, dog 0.21, cat 0.79
+    - voting is used for final fully connected layer, which neurons get to vote, learn weights vary based on importance relative to the ouput neuron